aimms/language-reference/advanced-language-components/model-structure-and-modules/runtime-libraries-and-the-model-edit-functions.rst

 .. rubric:: Access to Runtime Identifiers in non-runtime Procedures

-Starting from the version 4.82, procedures, with an exception of predefined procedures, have a new attribute: ``Uses runtime libs``.
+Starting from the version `AIMMS 4.82 <https://documentation.aimms.com/release-notes.html#aimms-4-82>`_, procedures, with an exception of
+:doc:`predefined procedures <creating-and-managing-a-model/the-model-explorer/creating-and-managing-models>`, have a new attribute: :ref:`procedure.usesruntimelibs`.

-A procedure with this attribute specified enables developers to use runtime identifiers in their models without the need to having them explicitly already available during modeling; so far, a compilation error would occur making this impossible.
+A procedure with this attribute specified enables developers to use runtime identifiers in their models without the need to having them explicitly already available during modeling;
+If this attribute is not specified, a compilation error will occur making this impossible.

 This attribute is intended to enable a procedure persistent in a model code to refer to identifiers from runtime libraries that do not exist